Platform Privacy Policy

 We retain information we collect from you where we have an ongoing legitimate business need to do so (for example, to comply with applicable legal, tax or accounting requirements).

-When we have no ongoing legitimate business need to process your data, we will either delete or anonymize it or, if this is not possible (for example, because your PII has been stored in backup archives), then we will securely store your PII and isolate it from any further processing until deletion is possible.
+When we have no ongoing legitimate business need to process your data, we will either delete or anonymize it or, if this is not possible (for example, because your data has been stored in backup archives), then we will securely store your data and isolate it from any further processing until deletion is possible.

-If you would like to access, correct, update, or request deletion of your PII we have on file, you may submit such requests here.
-Alternatively, you may email us at privacy@pulsepoint.com or write to PulsePoint Privacy Department, 395 Hudson Street, 3rd Floor, New York, New York, 10014.
+If you would like to access, correct, update, or request deletion of the data we have on file for you, you may submit such requests here.
+Alternatively, you may email us at privacy@pulsepoint.com or write to PulsePoint Privacy Department, 283-299 Market Street, 2 Gateway Center, 4th Floor, Newark, NJ 07102.
 We may take reasonable steps to confirm your identity in an effort to prevent identity theft.
+Also, please note that in general, we only have pseudonymous data on any given individual (other than HCPs) and may not be able to link any data we have to your personally identifiable data and as such, we may not be able to complete certain rights requests.

 CHILDREN’S PRIVACY

-In the interest of the privacy of children, we do not knowingly collect information from or target end users under the age of 18.
+In the interest of the privacy of children, we do not knowingly collect information from or target end users under the age of 16.
 Our Platform is neither developed for nor directed at children.
-If we learn we have collected or received information from a child under 18 without verification of parental consent, we will endeavor to delete that information.
+If we learn we have collected or received information from a minor under 16 without verification of parental consent, we will endeavor to delete that information.

 CROSS-BORDER DATA TRANSFERS